-Occasionally there may be costs that are incurred during construction that exceed the cost-share amount originally approved.
+Occasionally, there may be costs that are incurred during construction that exceed the cost-share amount originally approved.
 In these cases, the District may request an increased cost-share payment by submitting the Adjustment Calculation Worksheet to the City prior to final payment.
-The increased costs must be unavoidable and must be necessary for the proper functioning of the BMP.
-The costs must also be within the scope of the design plan that was approved by the City prior to the beginning of construction.
+The increased costs must be unavoidable, unforeseen, reasonable, and necessary for the proper functioning of the BMP.
+The costs must also be within the scope of the design plan that was approved by the City prior to the beginning of construction, or within the scope of an approved modified design plan.
 The decision to award the increased cost-share payment is at the discretion of the City.
+It is important that cost share adjustments be appropriate to accomplish the installation of the BMP while judiciously using cost share funds.

-Please note that any applicant may pair HCAP cost-share funding with other grant sources or cost share programs to fund a project.
+Please note that while any applicant may pair HCAP cost-share funding with other grant sources or cost share programs to fund a project, some sources are not eligible for pairing (e.g. VCAP & 319 grants).
 Please note that HCAP funds, partnered with other such resources or not, may never exceed one hundred percent (100%) of the total cost for completing the project.
+HCAP funds may not be paired with ineligible sources to prevent double reporting.